Priya-Loganathan/Ex1-AAI/README.md

 # Experiment 1  Implementation of Bayesian Networks

-## Aim :
+## Aim:
-    To create a bayesian Network for the given dataset in Python.
+To create a bayesian Network for the given dataset in Python

 ## Algorithm: